Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: The Proposed PCDN Algorithm

-We use the implementation technique of retaining intermediate quantities, similar to the that in \citep{DBLP:journals/jmlr/FanCHWL08}, by which two crucial implementation problems are solved simultaneously: (1) Due to limited memory bandwidth, we lower data transfer and make one core only need to touch the data of one feature; (2) We lower synchronization cost of the $P$-dimensional line search and make PCDN only requires one implicit barrier synchronization in each iteration.

-In our implementation, the line search procedure (Eq. \ref{equ:qrmijo}) does not require direct function value evaluation and thus avoids accessing all the training data on each core.
-That is, the core processing on the $j$-th feature only needs to access the data related to the $j$-th feature, i.e., $\mathbf{x}^j$, which is the $j$-th column of the design matrix $\mathbf{X}$.
+We use the technique of retaining intermediate quantities, in a way similar to the that in \cite{DBLP:journals/jmlr/FanCHWL08}, by which two crucial implementation issues are addressed simultaneously.
+First, due to limited memory bandwidth, we lower data transfer by ensuring that one core is only needed to access data of one feature.
+Second, we lower synchronization cost of the $P$-dimensional line search such that the PCDN algorithm only requires one implicit barrier synchronization in each iteration.
+In our implementation, the line search procedure \eqref{equ:qrmijo} does not require direct function value evaluation and thus avoids accessing all the training data on each core.
+Namely, the core processing on the $j$-th feature only needs to access the data related to the $j$-th feature (i.e., the $j$-th column $\mathbf{x}^j$ of the design matrix $\mathbf{X}$).

-Without loss of generality, for logistic regression we retain intermediate quantities $\mathbf{d}^T\mathbf{x}_i$ and $e^{\mathbf{w}^T\mathbf{x}_i}$ ($i=1,\cdots,s$).
-For the Armijo line search (summarized in Algorithm \ref{alg:armijo}), we use the descent condition expressed by intermediate quantities in the following equation,
+Without loss of generality, let us take logistic regression for instance.
+We retain intermediate quantities $\mathbf{d}^\top\mathbf{x}_i$ and $e^{\mathbf{w}^\top\mathbf{x}_i}$ ($i=1,\cdots,s$).
+For the Armijo line search (summarized in Algorithm~\ref{alg:armijo}), we use the descent condition expressed by intermediate quantities in the following equation,

-which is equal to the descent condition in Eq. \ref{equ:qrmijo}.
-More specifically, in Algorithm \ref{alg:bcdn}, the core processing on the $j$-th feature only needs to access $\mathbf{x}^j$ twice in the $t$-th iteration.
+which is equivalent to the descent condition in \eqref{equ:qrmijo}.
+More specifically, in Algorithm~\ref{alg:pcdn}, the core processing the $j$-th feature only needs to access $\mathbf{x}^j$ twice in the $t$-th iteration.